Bosch GAS18V-3 Review

 |Battery life indicator on machine||Yes||On select batteries||On select batteries||On select batteries||On select batteries|

 |Dry sawdust clean-up (seconds)||15 sec||15 sec||13 sec||15 sec||13 sec|

 |Wet sawdust clean-up (seconds)||31 sec||42 sec||36 sec||42 sec||51 sec|

 Our Analysis and Test Results

-In contrast, this machine does deliver above-average performance when it comes to plunging between car seats and couch cushions, or along baseboard gaps.
+In contrast, this machine does deliver above-average performance when it comes to plunging between car seats and couch cushions or along baseboard gaps.
 With 8 ⅜ inches of reach, its crevice attachment is among the longest.
-Additionally, its suction power produces an additional ⅝ inch of reach — which is at the top of the class.
+Additionally, its suction power produces an additional ⅝ inch of reach, which is at the top of the class.

 At 4.5 minutes of runtime per amp-hour, the Bosch's performance in this evaluation was below average.
-However, with a four amp-hour battery cell, the 18 minutes of vacuum time will be adequate for many non-professional tasks.
+However, with a four amp-hour battery cell, the 18 minutes of vacuum time will be adequate for many non-professional projects.